The Chemical Brothers – Surrender: #865 of best 1,000 albums ever!

 The Chemical Brothers - Surrender

-I really enjoy how The Chemical Brothers mix their sound with a dark synth vibe on “Got Glynt?”
+I really enjoy how The Chemical Brothers mix their sound with a dark synth vibe on “Got Glint?”
 You can imagine it being on the soundtrack of some late 1980s movie, maybe a thriller, but most importantly everyone in it is super fashionable, has high cheek bones, and a vaguely European accent.
 David Bowie probably has a cameo in it.

 “Hey Boy Hey Girl” is the rave at its peak*, everyone jumping, everyone moving.
 Everyone bouncing with glow sticks in perfect unison**.